Relative homology

 It follows that , where is a point in X, is the n-th reduced homology group of X. In other words, for all .
 When , is the free module of one rank less than .
 The connected component containing becomes trivial in relative homology.

 The excision theorem says that removing a sufficiently nice subset leaves the relative homology groups unchanged.
-Using the long exact sequence of pairs and the excision theorem, one can show that is the same as the n-th reduced homology groups of the quotient space .
+If has a neighbourhood in that deformation retracts to , then using the long exact sequence of pairs and the excision theorem, one can show that is the same as the n-th reduced homology groups of the quotient space .

 Relative homology readily extends to the triple for .